heclak/community-a4e-c/README.md

 **Yes**!
 The A-4E-C will remain forever free!

+### Q: Are there any plans to obtain the Eagle Dynamics SDK, make the module official, or make the module a part of the default DCS install package?

+**No**, the A-4E-C will continue on as a free and open-source resource anyone can download and install to enjoy.

 ### Q: Can I donate to the A-4E-C project?

 **No**, we cannot accept donations, but we appreciate your words of support!
 There are so many good causes out there.
 Consider donating to one of those instead!